SoftwareAG/c8y-docs/content/machine-learning/activity-recognition-bundle/activity-recognition-using-iphone.md

 This will create a new task in the **Tasks** section.

-Click **Tasks** in the navigator and click the corresponding task name to display the status of the model training in the **Task History** section at the centre.
+Click **Tasks** in the navigator and click the corresponding task name to display the status of the model training in the **Task History** section at the center.

 Once the task is completed, all the trained models are listed along with the model evaluation score in descending order.